Samo Tikki/ Barnyard Millet Pattis

 - Grease your hands with some oil and take about a tablespoonful of the pattis mixture.
 Shape it into a disc or patti.

 - Repeat the above step with the remaining mixture.
-If the mixture sticks to your hand, just greas ethem lightly with oil.
+If the mixture sticks to your hand, just rub your palms with some oil.

 - Gently place the number of tikkis that can fit in your pan.